-Our target for this round of investment is £1.5 million.
-However, should we have sufficient new solar PV projects confirmed to enable us to quickly make use of additional equity, we may increase the maximum target to enable us to attract the equity needed to cover their costs during this investment raise round.
+Our target for this round of investment is £3 million, £1.5 million by 31 March, the remainder by 1 November 2021.
+Should we receive more than £1.5 million in applications for the first round, we will accept additional investment, up to the £3 million target.
+Should we have sufficient new solar PV projects confirmed to enable us to quickly make use of additional equity, we may increase the annual £3 million target to enable us to attract the equity needed to cover their costs.